Afikcan/Question-Answer-Generation-from-Context/README.md

 Generate pertinent questions from the text using the T5 model by giving out answer with text, enhancing interactive learning and engagement.

+### 4. Generate Wrong Answers From Answer

+Using two different method (sense2vec and WordNet), we extract keywords from our keyword/answer.

-### 4. Filter Keywords with Maximum Marginal Relevance
+### 5. Filter Keywords with Maximum Marginal Relevance

 Apply the Maximum Marginal Relevance technique to filter extracted keywords, reducing redundancy and emphasizing relevance.
 We get best 3 results to use them as our wrong answers.